capta1nseal/kood-sisu-demo/README.md

 - How to work with branches
 - How to modify .md files and what to put in there
 - How to make commits easier to handle (for you and others)

+## **Notice**

+There isn't just one way of doing things and every company has their own way to do things.
+Some guidelines are still useful when working with other people.

 ## 1. Branches